Airkro/docker/README.md

 Some `npm` dependencies like `imagemin-*` need some packages, Use this image or `airkro/node-lts` can save the day.

-`git / zip / ssh` was installed by default.

 ## Usage

 ```sh